picotech/picosdk-java-examples/README.md

 * [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/overview/index.html) or later
 * The latest version of the jna.jar from the [java-native-access/jna project](https://github.com/java-native-access/jna).

+*Note:* Copy the jna.jar file into the root directory of this repository.

 ### Installing drivers

 Drivers are available for the following platforms.
 Refer to the subsections below for further information.